rwev/rwev.gitlab.io/content/articles/published/oss--alacritty-terminal-emulator.md

 The rest of the configuration is rather uninteresting.

 Whenever I set up my terminal and shell on a machine, I like to also install two command-line tools: [`bat`](https://github.com/sharkdp/bat) and [`lsd`](https://github.com/Peltoche/lsd).
-They are drop-in replacements for the traditional Unix utilities `cat` and `ls` but with some visual sugar for the modern programmer.
+They are drop-in replacements for the traditional Unix utilities `cat` and `ls` but with some visual sugar for the modern programmer and leveraging patched fonts.

 <script>